Red-Flag-Pole/CNETF-miniproj/README.md

 ## Solution

 Nginx reveals own configuration under `/config/` (Done intentionally).
-THis is known by viewing the robots.txt file.
+This is known by viewing the robots.txt file.

 nginx.conf shows a second virtual host / server.
 This is the one we will be interested in.